berezine81/three-tier-architecture-handson/EFKStack/Readme.md

 The "Stan's Robot Shop" application serves as an exceptional platform to enhance your practical skills in deploying microservices on a Kubernetes Managed Cluster (EKS).
 This application utilizes various technologies, including NodeJS, Java (Spring Boot), Python (Flask), Golang, PHP (Apache), and more, creating a practical & realistic microservices environment.

-This Blog specifically focuses on Part 3 of the project – setting up the EFK Stack for logging within your EKS cluster.
+This project specifically focuses on Part 3 of the project – setting up the EFK Stack for logging within your EKS cluster.
 EFK stands for Elasticsearch, Fluentd, and Kibana, a powerful trio that forms a comprehensive log management solution.

 * **Elasticsearch:** A scalable and powerful search engine that serves as the foundation for storing and indexing your logs.